vuetifyjs/vuetify/packages/docs/src/pages/en/labs/introduction.md

 })
 ```

 When Vuetify instantiates it will register `VDataTable` as a usable component within templates.
-Note that typescript support will require you to also add the component to `@vue/runtime-core`'s `GlobalComponents` interface.

 If you wish to install all available Vuetify components use the following code snippet: